grafana/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 ### api_key

-If `custom_endpoint` required authentication, you can set the api key here.
+If `custom_endpoint` required authentication, you can set the API key here.
 Only relevant for Grafana Javascript Agent provider.

 <hr>